 - Discussion must include the new and important findings of the study as well as any conclusions that can be drawn.
 The Discussion must analyze the present data with the previous findings.
 Limitations of the experimental methods should be indicated, as should implications for future research.
 New hypotheses and clinical recommendations are appropriate and should be clearly identified.

 - The tables, figures with legends and the supplemental material (if any) must be cited appropriately in the text and should be submitted in separate word files

 - Acknowledgements for the work can be mentioned.
 Funding if any, must be clearly mentioned in the acknowledgement section

 - Conflicts of interest must be clearly stated

 - References of all the citations mentioned in the text must be given along with the author name, year of publication and the title of the article.

 E.g: Moore E, Litwic AE, Belward P, et al. How Do Anthocyanins Affect Peripheral Blood Flow: A Systematic Review.
 Journal of Environmental Science and Public Health 1 (2017): 48-58.

-Note: After the Galley Proof stage if author wants to withdraw the article Withdrawal charges will be applicable 30% of Actual publication.
+After the Galley Proof stage, if the author wants to withdraw the article Withdrawal charges will be applicable 30% of Actual publication fee